 Fertilisation of the germinal disc by the sperm takes place in the infundibulum about 15 minutes after its holding follicle has released the yolk.
-Cell division to create the new embryo starts about five hours after fertilisation and continues while the egg passes along the oviduct and is eventually laid.
+Cell division to create the new embryo starts about five hours after fertilisation and continues while the egg passes along the oviduct and after the egg is laid.
 It is generally said that the hen’s egg takes 21 days of favourable incubation conditions for the chicken to develop and hatch.
 However, this development takes 22 days – one day in the oviduct and 21 days in the incubator or nest.

-When the sperm cell (with half the required chromosomes) fertilises the female egg cell (with the other half of the required chromosomes) it forms the zygote – a single cell with the correct number of chromosomes.
+When the sperm cell (with half the required chromosomes) fertilises the female egg cell (with the other half of the required chromosomes) it forms the zygote, which is a single cell with the correct number of chromosomes.
 About five hours after fertilisation the zygote enters the isthmus and it is here that the new embryo starts to develop by simple cell division.
 By the time the egg leaves the isthmus, the zygote, now called the blastoderm or embryo, comprises eight cells and after four hours in the uterus it has grown to 256 cells.

 Initially the dividing cells form one layer over the yolk, but as cell division continues two layers are formed.
 These are called the ectoderm (uppermost) and the endoderm (underneath) layers.
 At about this stage the central cells of the blastoderm separate from their contact with the yolk to form a cavity.
 It is in this cavity that subsequent embryo development occurs.
-Soon after the formation of the ectoderm and endoderm, a third layer of cells called the mesoderm or middle layer is formed.
+Soon after the formation of the ectoderm and endoderm, a third layer of cells called the mesoderm, or middle layer, is formed.